 I was born in Milan in 1994, but due to Jus sanguinis, I ended up having my father’s German citizenship.
-Years later after moving around Italy and Germany, we moved to south of Brazil, where we lived for 3 years before my parents got divorced.
+Years later, after moving around Italy and Germany, we moved to the south of Brazil, where we lived for three years before my parents got divorced.
 My mother moved to Amsterdam, myself, my sister, stepmother, and father moved to Sark.
 Two years later, we moved to Portugal and then back to England, but this time, London.
 I later moved in with my mother a year later to Amsterdam, where I lived most of my teenage years.
 I later moved to Brazil for studying my Bachelor in Computer Science.

-Friends normally call me Ben Mezger instead ↩︎
+Friends normally call me Ben Mezger ↩︎